 You can find more details for Autumn Study Conference and book your place here.

 To be shortlisted for an ISA Award is to have your work honoured nationally for excellence and innovation.
 Don’t miss out on this fabulous opportunity to join the roll of honour of the most celebrated schools in the country, as a winner of an ISA Award.

-To enter the ISA Awards 2017, please click here and complete the entry form.
+To submit your entry for the ISA Awards 2017, please click here and complete the online form.

-All rules and guidelines can be found on the entry form – please read these carefully before submitting your entry.
+NOTE: Rules for entering can be found on the form – please read these carefully before submitting your entry.

 This year’s categories are below.
-You can click on each Award to see the full criteria for entry:
+You can click on each Award to see the guidelines for entering:

 1. ISA Early Years Award for Excellence and Innovation in Provision